ICDM-UESTC/COSE/README.md

 python calc_metrics.py --clean_dir <path_to_clean> --noisy_dir <path_to_noisy> --enhanced_dir <path_to_enhanced>
 ```
+## Pretrained Checkpoints (Coming Soon)

+We will provide pretrained checkpoints trained on the **VoiceBank-DEMAND** dataset in the near future.
+> **Stay tuned!** We will update this section as soon as the checkpoint is ready for public release.

 ## Built Upon & Related Work

 This repository  is built on previous outstanding works: